voxel51/fiftyone-teams-app-deploy/helm/README.md

 #### Text Similarity

-FiftyOne Teams supports using text similarity searches for images that are indexed with a model that [supports text queries](https://docs.voxel51.com/user_guide/brain.html#brain-similarity-text).
+FiftyOne Teams version 1.2 and higher supports using text similarity searches for images that are indexed with a model that [supports text queries](https://docs.voxel51.com/user_guide/brain.html#brain-similarity-text).
-To use of this feature, use a container image containing torch instead of the `fiftyone-app` image.
+To use this feature, use a container image containing `torch` (PyTorch) instead of the `fiftyone-app` image.
-Use the Voxel51 provided image `fiftyone-app-torch` or build your own base image including torch (PyTorch).
+Use the Voxel51 provided image `fiftyone-app-torch` or build your own base image including `torch`.

-To override the default image, providing a new stanza `appSettings.image.repository`  to the Helm Chart.
+To override the default image, providing a new `appSettings.image.repository` stanza to the Helm Chart.
 Using the included `values.yaml` this configuration might look like:

 ```yaml